Feature request #3717

 As an example, imagine receiving a vector file of land use classes with an information about the colors these classes should be displayed in.
 It would be nice to be able to just take this information, massage it into the necessary text file format and load it.
 Currently this is possible for raster palettes, but (apparently) not for vector legends.

-#3 Updated by mlennert - about 6 years ago
+#3 Updated by mlennert - over 6 years ago

 - Status changed from Closed to Feedback

 You can already save the layer symbology to .qml files.